 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Raising your FICO score
+Improving your score

-Getting your credit score
+Getting your FICO score

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.